GIARDINI SEGRETI

 At home, I develop the photos and keep the scanned files for a long time in a folder on my computer.
 They are very dear to me but I believe no one else would feel positive towards them.

 2025.
-I prepare a short selection of my photographs for a workshop with Monika Bulaj in Trieste.
+I prepare a short selection of my photographs for a workshop with Monika Bulaj in Trieste, Italy.
 I decide last minute to add an unedited selection of the film I shot 6 years before.
 We look at the images together with the other photographers, and the pictures strike a chord with many.
-Monika tells me in Italian about Bruno Schulz’s writings, mentioning a secret garden that appears in one of his books.
-We finish curating the story.
+Monika tells me in Italian (a language I am learning, but do not fully comprehend yet) about Bruno Schulz’s writings, mentioning the secret gardens that are described in his book “The Street of Crocodiles”, inspired by the city of Drohobych.
+We finish curating the visual story.
 I go home and order the book.